wireshark/wireshark/plugins/epan/falco_bridge/README.md

 - zlib: zlib

 Wireshark is released under the GPL version 2 (GPL-2.0-or-later).
 It and the Apache-2.0 license are compatible via the "any later version" provision in the GPL version 2.
+As discussed at https://www.wireshark.org/lists/wireshark-dev/202203/msg00020.html, combining Wireshark and libsinsp+libscap should be OK, but that in effect invokes the GPLv2's "any later version" provision, making the Wireshark portion of the cominbined work GPLv3+.

+Debian would appear to concur: https://lists.debian.org/debian-legal/2014/08/msg00102.html.

 No version of the GPL is compatible with the SSLeay license; you must ensure that libsinsp+libscap is linked with OpenSSL 3.0 or later.